-- 10 a In any course that has a practicum and non-practicum component, a student must pass both the practicum and non-practicum component in order to have passed that course as a whole. - b Where weakness occurs in the practicum component of EDPRAC 600, students will be required to enrol in an extension course and pay tuition fees at the rate of 10 points for each two month period or part thereof.
-This provision will only apply when the student's current enrolment in EDPRAC 600 has ended. - c Re-enrolment in EDPRAC 600 after failing that course requires the permission of the Dean of Faculty of Education and Social Work or nominee. - d At the discretion of Senate or its representative, a student who does not pass EDPRAC 600 may be declined permission to be readmitted for this graduate diploma.
+- 9 a In any course that has a practicum and non-practicum component, a student must pass both the practicum and non-practicum component in order to have passed that course as a whole. - b Where a weakness occurs in the practicum component of EDPRAC 611, students will be required to enrol in an extension course and pay tuition fees at the rate of 10 points for each two-month period or part thereof.
+This provision will only apply when the student's current enrolment in EDPRAC 611 has ended. - c Re-enrolment in EDPRAC 611 after failing that course requires the permission of the Dean of Faculty of Education and Social Work or nominee. - d At the discretion of Senate or its representative, a student who does not pass EDPRAC 611 may be declined permission to be readmitted to this diploma.